Surrey Imam Jailed Over Shocking Child Sex Assaults in Brighton

-A man from Surrey has been sentenced for sexually assaulting a young girl in Brighton over a period of three years.
-Abdus Sukur, 32, travelled to Brighton between 2015 and 2018 while working as an imam and sexually assaulted his victim in her family home.
-The victim, who is now in her late teens, reported the assaults to social services in 2019 and safeguarding measures were put in place while Sukur was arrested.
+Abdus Sukur, 32, a Surrey man and former imam, has been sentenced for sexually assaulting a young girl over three years in Brighton.
+Between 2015 and 2018, Sukur travelled to the city and abused his victim in her own family home.
+The victim, now in her late teens, bravely reported the abuse to social services in 2019, prompting an investigation and his arrest.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.